On this page:

 To be eligible for SA-HELP for a student services and amenities fee, the student must:

-- have completed, signed and given to an appropriate officer of the provider a CAF on or before the date the debt is incurred for the fee set by the provider.
+- have completed, signed and given to an appropriate officer of the provider a CAF on or before the fee is payable [HESA paragraph 126-1(d)]; and

 New Zealand citizenship